youkie/AI-core/README.md

 It is simulating the function of the human brain and has a neural bus that drive peripheral robot hardwares such as arms, legs, eyes, noise, mouth and fingers etc..

+Any contribution and research fund is welcomed.
+It is open disscussed.